yasminarafath/PYTHON-PROJECT/README.md

 📂 Files Included
 project.ipynb: Jupyter Notebook with all preprocessing, analysis, and visualization code.

-abc_company_data.csv: Raw dataset used for the project.
+myexcel-myexcel.csv: Raw dataset used for the project.

 README.md: Project summary and documentation.